evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 start looking.
 The cool kids always seem to go for [Arch Linux][2] these days, and I also considered installing [Debian][3].
 All seem to have their pros and cons, and it was hard to make a good choice.
-I even resorted to googling "how to pick a linux distro" only to be none the wiser.
+I even resorted to googling "how to pick a Linux distro" only to be none the wiser.

 In the end I decided to just play it safe.
 I've been using Debian-based distributions for a long time, so since I'm already making all these changes,